The John and Ken Show: Move to California

+Attempted expansions

-Attempted expansionsJohn and Ken: Saturdays existed from 2006 to 2009.
+John and Ken: Saturdays existed from 2006 to 2009.
 The show covered new material that was otherwise omitted during the week.
 The hosts did not actually show up to the studio live on Saturday but taped the Saturday edition during the week as time permitted.
 J&K Saturdays was syndicated to other stations.
 The Saturday show was cancelled in September 2009 due to an expansion in their weekday time slot from the cancellation of Dr. Laura Schlessinger's program.
 With the hiring of Bill Carroll.

 From September 2009 until July 2010, The John and Ken Show simulcast the 3 p.m. to 7 p.m. portion of the show on San Francisco, California's KNEW (AM)-910.
 It was replaced with John Gibson.

 From January until December 2013, John and Ken hosted on KFI sister station, WOR in New York City, from 9 p.m. to 11 p.m.
 The first hour, from 9 p.m. to 10 p.m. was simulcast from the KFI show, while the 10 p.m. to 11 p.m. hour was live and local for New York City.
 The show moved from its traditional 3 p.m. to 7 p.m. time slot to 2 p.m. to 6 p.m. as part of a station revamp.

 Starting in January 2023, the show was reduced to three hours and moved to the 1 p.m. to 4 p.m. time slot as part of a reshuffle of the entire KFI daily lineup.

+During the broadcast of November 13, 2023, Ken Chaimpou announced he would be retiring and broadcast for the last time on December 6, and that John Kobylt will take over as a solo show on December 12.